Author : Karen Bergeron 2/16/2019

 Cleavers Habitat and Description

 Cleavers is a worldwide native annual whose original origin is debatable.
 It is common in Australia, Britain, China, Europe, France, Iraq, Mexico, Spain, Turkey, and the United States.
-Cleavers herb can be found growing in hedgerows, woods, fields, among cultivated crops and in waste places.
+Cleavers herb can be found growing in hedgerows, woods, fields, among cultivated crops, and in waste places, in sparse woods at the base of trees, and around buildings which it will often use as a means of support to grow upward.

 How to Grow and Harvest Cleavers Herb

 Cleavers is very easy to cultivate.
 It prefers a loose moist leafy soil in partial shade.
 This plant does not really need any help to reproduce itself and can be invasive.
 It provides food for the larvae of many butterfly species.

 Gather the above ground plant, being careful not to gather whatever it touches.
 Unless you are sure that you aren't allergic the the fresh plant, wear gloves and long sleeves to harvest.
 Apparently, the dried plant is safe but still use caution at first.
 Dry for later herb use, should be picked through before drying to ensure herb is contaminant free.

 Cleavers Herbal History and Folklore

 Herbal Tea: To 1 pint of boiling water add 3 heaping tbs. of dried or fresh herb, steep 10 min.
 Strain to remove bristles.
-Take in mouthful doses throughout the day.
+Take in mouthful doses throughout the day or use as a wash for troubled skin.